maxkagamine/Kagamine.Extensions/README.md

     // If ffmpeg throws, both temp files will be deleted.
     //
     // If it succeeds, the input file is deleted, but the output file remains on
-    // disk as the returned FileStream keeps it open.
-When the stream is closed,
+    // disk until the returned stream is closed, at which point the remaining
-    // the remaining temp file will be cleaned up automatically. return outputFile.OpenRead(deleteWhenClosed: true);
+    // temp file will be cleaned up automatically. return outputFile.OpenRead(deleteWhenClosed: true);
 }
 ```